 Professor of Criminology, Law and Society, University of California, Irvine

-Charis Kubrin, Professor of Criminology, Law and Society at the University of California, Irvine, is an expert in race and ethnicity, rap music and media, culture and crime, immigration and crime, violence and crime trends.
+Charis Kubrin, Professor of Criminology, Law and Society at the University of California, Irvine, is an expert in immigration and crime, violence and crime trends, criminal justice reform, race and ethnicity, and rap music and media, culture and crime.

 She has been published in academic journals and is the co-author of books including, “Introduction to Criminal Justice: A Sociological Perspective,” “Punishing Immigrants: Policy, Politics and Injustice” and “Researching Theories of Crime and Deviance.”

 Kubrin received her Ph.D. and M.A. in Sociology from the University of Washington and B.A. in Sociology from Smith College.